Kuramae Station: History

 Kuramae Station opened on December 4, 1960, as a station on Toei Line 1 (the present-day Asakusa Line).
 The Oedo Line (Line 12) station opened on December 12, 2000.

 Surrounding area

 The station serves the Kuramae and Kotobuki neighborhoods.
-Nearby are the Kuramae Water Treatment Center (on the site of the old Kuramae sumo stadium, which the station served until the stadium closed), the Sumida River, National Route 6, offices of the Waterworks and Bureau of Sewerage, the Torigoe Shrine.
+Nearby are the Kuramae Water Treatment Center (on the site of the old Kuramae sumo stadium, which the station served until the stadium closed), the Sumida River, National Route 6, offices of the city's Bureau of Waterworks and Bureau of Sewerage, and Torigoe Shrine.